kethinov/page.js-body-parser.js/README.md

 page.js-body-parser.js
 ===

+**NOTE: THIS PLUGIN IS DEPRECATED AND DOES NOT WORK WITH THE LATEST VERSION OF PAGE.JS.**

 A plugin for [page.js](http://visionmedia.github.io/page.js/) which extends it to handle forms as well.

 Form data is populated in the `req` object provided by page.js in a manner similar to how [body-parser](https://github.com/expressjs/body-parser) populates the `req` object provided by [Express](http://expressjs.com/).